This is a lovely and easy dish

 Stuffed potatoes are a lovely dish that takes a little time to make, but worth the effort.
-Stuffed potatoes or Irish potatoes, as they also are called, can practically be filled with whatever you want of extra flavour.
+Irish potatoes, as they also are called, can practically be filled with whatever you want of extra flavour.
 Here you have a simple, but classic filling that tastes phenomenal.
 Stuffed potatoes is suitable as dinner, lunch and supper.
 They are hearty so you rarely need more than a couple.
 In addition, a cheap dish.
 Recipe for about four people.

 4 large baking potatoes